dimfot3/elorus-csv-invoicer/README.md

 ## Features

-- Imports contacts & invoices from CSV
+✨ Batch-imports contacts & invoices from CSV
-- Handles new and existing contacts
+🔎 Handles new and existing contacts
-- Logs skipped/failed rows
+📝 Logs skipped/failed rows for audit and retry
-- Resume mode for interrupted runs
+⏸️ Resume mode for interrupted runs
-- Supports various Greek VAT & document types
+🇬🇷 Supports various Greek VAT & document types

 ---